Varun8177/Tata-1mg-clone/README.md

 # Introduction:
-Tripster - Clone of makemytrip
+Health Prime - Clone of TATA 1mg.com
-Health Prime is a clone of TATA 1mg.com.
-With Health Prime, you can buy medicines online and get them delivered at your doorstep anywhere in India!.
+- With Health Prime, you can buy medicines online and get them delivered at your doorstep anywhere in India!.
+- We are 5 members in the project team Varun Ergurala, Meenakshi Arora, Raj ,Sohel Syed ,reddyvari tejeshkumarreddy

 # Technology Stack Used :
 - Next JS